Skip to main content

 The Mismatch

 The mobile navigation uses aria-current="page" to mark the active link.
-The value comes from usePathname(), which returns the current URL on the client, but during server-side rendering, every page's nav gets the same initial pathname.
-The result: the server marks "Home" as the active link, the client marks "Projects" as the active link, and React throws a hydration error.
+The value comes from usePathname(), which returns the current URL on the client, but during server-side rendering every page's nav gets the same initial pathname.
+So the server marks "Home" as the active link, the client marks "Projects" as the active link, and React throws a hydration error.

-The error itself is harmless.
-React recovers by re-rendering on the client.
-But it's noisy in dev, breaks strict mode, and indicates a real disagreement between server and client output.
+The error itself is harmless, since React recovers by re-rendering on the client.
+But it's noisy in dev, it breaks strict mode, and it points at a real disagreement between the server and client output.
 Suppressing it with suppressHydrationWarning just hides the symptom.

 The Wrong Fix